mieskolainen/icenet/docs/source/index.rst

 Under development!

-icenet is a deep learning driven python library for high energy physics, and beyond.
+icenet is a deep learning driven python library for high energy physics ++

 .. toctree::